FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-suggest.md

 The `ff-suggest` element hides the annotated container if no suggestions are found for this type.

-In addition you need to add a `ff-suggest-item` element inside the container.
+In addition, you need to add a `ff-suggest-item` element inside the container.
 All received suggestions of this `"suggestType"` are inserted at this position and will be an exact copy of this element. `ff-suggest-item` supports [image binding](/api/4.x/ImageBindingBehavior#tab=docs).